Cardiac catheterization can be used to do various tests, including

 Left heart catheterization is most commonly used to assess

 Left heart catheterization is also used to assess

-The procedure is done via femoral, subclavian, radial, or brachial artery puncture, with a catheter passed into the coronary artery ostia or across the aortic valve into the LV.
+The procedure is done via femoral, subclavian, radial, or brachial artery puncture, with a catheter passed into the coronary artery ostia and/or across the aortic valve into the left ventricle (LV).

 Catheterization of the left atrium (LA) and LV is occasionally done using transseptal perforation during right heart catheterization.